 Lucy Wallace, Co-Founder

-In 2007 Lucy Wallace, MA started teaching dance at Alchemy of Movement (AOM) in Boulder, CO.
+In 2007, Lucy Wallace, MA started teaching dance at Alchemy of Movement (AOM) in Boulder, CO.
 In 2010, she bought AOM, after receiving her master’s degree in Psychology.
-Her Psychological background led to the birth of Dance To Be Free due to the therapeutic and cathartic quality of her teaching style.
+Her psychology background led to the birth of Dance To Be Free due to the therapeutic and cathartic quality of her teaching style.

-In March of 2015, Lucy founded Dance To Be Free and formed a 501c3 along with her board of Directors.
-Dance 2B Free’s mission is to share the healing power of dance with women in prison nationwide.
+In March of 2015, Lucy founded Dance To Be Free and formed a 501(c)3 along with her Board of Directors.
+Dance To Be Free’s mission is to share the healing power of dance with women in prison nationwide.
 Their program launched at the Denver Women’s Correctional Facility in July of 2015 and has grown into weekly classes and a teacher-training program in Pueblo, CO, NE, WA and AR.
-Over 100 inmates have been trained as dance teachers giving them a tangible skill as they complete their sentences and return to their communities!
+Over 100 inmates have been trained as dance teachers, giving them a tangible skill as they complete their sentences and return to their communities!

 Lynn Heilig, Board Member